 A Christian some years ago told me that truth was determined by my experience.
 He went on to say that was how he concluded God was real.
 So I asked, “When a Mormon, Jehovah’s Witness, Hare Krishna, or some other cult member tells me that god has answered their prayer, changed their life, saved their marriage, should I believe in their god?”
 Is truth determined by personal experience?
 The answer is obvious.
 Truth is not subjective.
 We need to hang on to the dock – the proven, sacred scriptures.

-Proof By Signs
+Proof of the Message By Signs

 When Jesus came to live among humans, He came with words of truth and signs and wonders.
 He fulfilled the Jewish expectation that Messiah would come with a new teaching and power, just as Moses did (Deut.
 34:10-12).
 The gospel of Mark (Mark 1:21-28) tells us that is exactly what Jesus did.
 He came with a new teaching and power or authority.